EndlessInternational/adaptive_configuration/README.md

 ---

-Certainly!
-Let's expand the first paragraph and complete the explanation in the section you added to the README.

----

 ## Transforming and Validating JSON Data

 AdaptiveConfiguration can also be utilized to transform and validate JSON data.
-By defining parameters and groups that mirror the expected structure of your JSON input, you can map and coerce incoming data into the desired format seamlessly.
+By defining parameters and parameter collection that mirror the expected structure of your JSON input, you can map and coerce incoming data into the desired format.

 The `:as` option allows you to rename keys during this transformation process, ensuring that your data conforms to specific API requirements or internal data models.
 Moreover, AdaptiveConfiguration provides built-in validation by raising exceptions when the input data contains unexpected elements or elements of the wrong type, helping you maintain data integrity and catch errors early in your data processing pipeline.

 ### Example: